CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 If we run the application now we should see the following.

 ![](/assets/angular_sorted_list.gif)

-Here, we are making use of some custom JS code to sort the array using the objects attributes.
-This function is influenced by a StackOverflow question found here: http://stackoverflow.com/q/1129216/1354994

 This is the final state of our "Hello ... " application.
 We have not touched upon how we can store data and a bunch of other things.
 But as for an introduction, you should be okay for now.